y1-community/Innioasis-Updater/README.md

-# Innioasis Updater is the official firmware installation tool for the Innioasis Y1,
-# built by Y1 users, _for_ Y1 users.
+# Innioasis Updater is the official firmware installation tool for the Innioasis Y1, built by the users, _for_ the users.

-To get started with Innioasis Updater, or if you're looking for firmware downloads or updates for another Innioasis device, please head to [innioasis.com/pages/download](https://innioasis.com/pages/download)
+# To get started with Innioasis Updater, or if you're looking for firmware downloads or updates for another Innioasis device, please head to [innioasis.com/pages/download](https://innioasis.com/pages/download)

 [<img src="https://innioasis.app/mtkclient/gui/images/screenshot.jpg" alt="Innioasis Updater Screenshot"/>](https://innioasis.com/pages/download)